Sara Jacobs: Foreign policy

 Shortly before President Joe Biden left office, his administration determined that the Sudanese paramilitary Rapid Support Forces (RSF) militia was committing genocide and accused the Sudanese Armed Forces (SAF) of using chemical weapons in the Sudanese Civil War.
 As a member of the House Foreign Affairs Committee and the Subcommittee on Africa, Jacobs supported bill S.935, which seeks to block arms exports and sales from the United States to the United Arab Emirates (UAE) until it is certified that the UAE is not providing materiel support to the RSF in Sudan.

+Jacobs visited a refugee camp in Sudan in March 2024, reporting her observation of the extensive trauma endured by children in Sudan, under the conflict.
+As a result of this trip, she stated the US is morally obligated to take measures and stop the selling arms to the UAE which are being sold to arm the RSF militias.

 In a December 2022 Foreign Policy article, Jacobs criticized the United States' counterterrorism strategy in Africa, writing that good governance is needed in Africa instead of guns.
 She was among the first members of Congress to visit Sudanese refugees at the border.